AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/crosspost.md

     • If the article already exists, edit it.

 Sadly, due to the limitations of different sites, I can't just do this.
 For example, the syntax to add math equations in Quartz and Devto differs quite a bit.

+1. Python script
+    • Parse markdown using marko
+    • Modify math to Ketex syntax.
+    • Use Dexto API to
+        - Post new files with a tag or metadat
+        - If post exists, just edit changes.

+2. Run it on Github Actions.